panphora/hyperclay-local/BUNDLED_DNS_SERVER_IMPLEMENTATION_REVISED.md

 **Port conflicts:**
 - Port 53: Another DNS service is running (dnsmasq, Docker, etc.)
   - Stop the conflicting service or restart your computer
+- Port 80: Another web server is running (Apache, nginx, etc.)
+  - Stop the conflicting service: `sudo apachectl stop` (macOS) or `sudo systemctl stop apache2` (Linux)
-- Port 4321: Change HTTP port in settings
+  - Or change Hyperclay Local to use a different port in settings

 **VPN conflicts:**
 - VPN may override DNS settings when connecting